holmesw/isbn/README.md

 XQuery and XSLT ISBN Function Library
 ====

-This functiomn library contains functions to:
+This function library contains functions to:
 *   Format ISBNs
 *   Remove formatting from ISBNs
 *   Validate ISBN-10 and ISBN-13 check digits